 - Risky behaviors to acquire cocaine or after using the drug

 These are just a few of the signs that cocaine detox might be necessary for your well-being.
-Possible psychiatric effects are especially worrisome since they will require additional treatment and have the potential to cause lifelong side effects.
-Even without a co-occurring disorder, though, developing a dependence on cocaine means you need help.
+Possible psychiatric effects are especially problematic since they will require additional treatment and have the potential to cause lifelong side effects.
+Even without a co-occurring disorder, developing a dependence on cocaine means you need help.

 Cocaine Withdrawal Leads to Relapse